andrewnaeve/Public-Entity-Recognition/README.md

 ## Public-Entity-Recognition

-This package scans for the longest consecutive string that matches the description of a publicly traded company, and returns the ticker symbol for the most relevant match.
+This package searches a string for mentions of a publicly-traded entity and brings back the best match's ticker symbol, description and relevance score.
 This might be useful for twitter mining, or fintech applications.

 ## Installation